Logo close icon

 • Core modules

-This module presumes familiarity with the principles of contract law and extends these into the international arena in the field of international sale of goods.
-It deals with the English law governing trade in wet and dry commodities and international law, principally the United Nations Convention on the International Sale of Goods.
-It aims to enhance your ability to tackle the practical, policy and economic implications of legal regimes enabling trade and transactions between parties divided by or purposely straddling legal and geographic boundaries.
+The Law of the International Sale of Goods builds upon your familiarity with the principles of contract law and extends this knowledge into the international arena; specifically, within the international sale of goods.
+The module focuses upon the English law governing trade in wet and dry commodities and contrasts this with international law, principally the United Nations Convention on the International Sale of Goods.
+This will enhance your ability to tackle the practical, policy and economic implications of those regimes enabling trade between parties straddling legal and geographic boundaries with particular emphasis on the rights and obligations of the seller and the buyer, remedies, carriage of goods, insurance and impossibility of performance.

-You will gain the knowledge necessary to deal with contemporary and emerging challenges in the practise and management of transnational commercial disputes with a focus on the increasing use of arbitration for expediency and cost savings by medium and large-scale enterprises operating in multiple jurisdictions.
+This module aims to increase your ability to understand and to organise for yourself a range of disparate views on current debates in legal and alternative dispute resolution practice and scholarship.
+The goal is to deliver the knowledge necessary to deal with contemporary and emerging challenges in the practice and management of transnational commercial disputes with a focus on the increasing use of arbitration as a site of both expediency and cost savings by medium and large-scale enterprises operating in multiple jurisdictions.

 • Plus one of the following: